Monday, January 31, 2011

 “How in the world can you say the world is a sad place?”

 Julian’s imagination came to life back in August of 2009 when he came to play a private show at my apartment in Jamaica Plain, part of Greater Boston.
-A friend of mine had initially given me the intel about the tour.
-She hosted Julian at her apartment the previous year, when he was supporting the festive holiday album, The Singing Saw at Christmastime.
+A friend of mine had initially given me the intel about the tour, because she hosted Julian at her apartment the previous year for a night of Christmas carols played on a singing saw.

-The band had been doing these sorts of unconventional concerts for a while.
+I was more than intrigued to discover that the band had been doing these sorts of unconventional concerts for a while.
 Places like living rooms and basements were the venues, spaces that the band had to be invited to by fans.
 The show they put on for us was, however, a little different.
-They only played for a small group of friends as part of their "Lullabies at Bedsides" tour.
-The idea was to go from house to house, like Santa, and play for people all across Boston just as they were going to sleep.
+It was part of their "Lullabies at Bedsides" tour.
+The idea was to go from house to house, kind of like Santa, and play for people all across the city just as they were going to sleep.

 Initially, I had invited Julian to play at the Whitehaus, because the Jamaica Plain art collective would’ve suited The Music Tapes quite well.
 However, I received an email back from the "Minister of Lullabies" that read: